How much of the research am I funding?

 Research charges are determined by Horizons Regional Council’s elected Councillors following a public consultation process.

-You can make submissions on Horizons' Draft Annual Plan during the consultation process in April each year, and during the three-yearly Long-Term Council Community Plan consultation process.
-For further information on how to get involved please contact Ed Duggan (Horizons Strategic Financial Planner) on 0508 800 800.
+You can make submissions on Council’s Draft Annual Plan during the consultation process generally in the first third of each year, and during the three-yearly Long-Term Council Community Plan consultation process.
+For further information on how to get involved, please contact Customer Services at Horizons on Phone 0508 800 800.

 Water quantity, surface and groundwater resources are managed to ensure there is an adequate supply for consent holders, the wider community and for aquatic wildlife.